Sport in Pakistan: Golf

-Handball

-Handball was first played in 1984 in an exhibition event, and was taken up by the Pakistan Olympic Association.
-The Pakistan Handball Federation is a member of the Asia Handball Federation.
-In beach handball, Pakistan is ranked first in Asia.3rd World Beach Handball Championship held from 9 to 13 July 2008 in Cadiz, Spain.
-Pakistan obtained 5th position and qualified for the World Games.
-Pakistan Handball team won one Gold medal in the 11th South Asian Games 2010, Dhaka, Bangladesh.
-Pakistan obtained one silver medal during IHF Challenge Trophy 2010 held in Dhaka.
-Pakistan also participated in the Beach Handball World Cup in 2008.
-There is enough talent at domestic level also.
-Pakistan won the gold medal at the first Beach Asian Games in Bali, Indonesia.

-Ice hockey

-Pakistan has an ice hockey team but it is not part of the IIHF.
-Pakistan applied for a membership but the congress postponed it until it had a better structure.
-However, Pakistan has deep roots in ice hockey in the northern parts of Gilgit-Baltistan province.

-Kabaddi

-Kabaddi is a famous sport in Pakistan.
-The governing body for Kabaddi in Pakistan is Pakistan Kabaddi Federation.
-Pakistan won the 2020 Kabaddi World Cup (Circle style) at the National Stadium in Lahore, after a close contest against India by 43–41.
+Shooting

+Shooting in Pakistan governed by National Rifle Association of Pakistan.
+Irshad Ali with one silver and two bronzes in the Commonwealth Games is one of the most successful shooters at international level.
+Ghulam Mustafa Bashir, a three-time Olympian won the bronze medal back at the 2022 International Shooting Sports Federation World Championships in Cairo, Egypt, and also earned direct qualification to Paris 2024 Olympics.

+Kishmala Talat won Pakistan's first Asian Games medal in shooting at the 2022 Asian Games.
+She won silver medal in Asian Rifle/ Pistol Championship 2024 Jakarta, Indonesia and became the first woman in the history of Pakistan to get direct berth to Olympics.
+In the same event with his teammate Gulfam Joseph, she won bronze medal in mix team event.

+Skiing

+The Ski Federation of Pakistan, created in December 1990, runs the sport.
+Despite being a country with many mountains, the sport has never taken off until the late 1990s.
+Up until then, it was only done by the Pakistan Army.
+Now there have been facilities put in place so that the sport can be played, and the Ski Federation of Pakistan now sends out teams to international tournaments.

+Muhammad Abbas represented Pakistan at 2010 Winter Olympics while Muhammad Karim represented Pakistan at the 2014 Winter Olympics, 2018 Winter Olympics and 2022 Winter Olympics.

+Mir Nawaz won silver and bronze medals at the 2011 South Asian Winter Games becoming Pakistan's first ever medalist at any South Asian Winter Games.
+Amina Wali is a alpine skier and she remained national champion for 15 years.
+Ifrah Wali made history by becoming the first winner of the Giant Slalom event at any South Asian Winter Games when she won gold at the inaugural games held in India.

 Motorsport

 The Motorsport Association of Pakistan (MAP) is a member of the Federation Internationale de L'Automobile FIA.
-The Pakistan National Karting Championship was the first motor racing curcit competition in Pakistan, and is used to develop rookie drivers.
-The Freedom Rally is a yearly off-road race which takes place during the Independence celebrations.
+The Pakistan National Karting Championship was the first motor racing circuit competition in Pakistan and is used to develop rookie drivers.
+The Freedom Rally is a yearly off-road race that takes place during the Independence celebrations.

 Nur B. Ali was the first Pakistani Racing driver and Co-founded the MAP.
 He drives in the ARCA RE/MAX Series and is a former two-time Southwest Formula Mazda Regional Series champion.
 Ali was also the driver of the A1GP Team Pakistan in 2006.
 Syed Ovais Naqvi is the first local and homegrown professional Pakistani Racecar Driver and he is also the first Pakistani to acquire the International B Racing license, he also co-founded the MAP and is the General Secretary of the body.
 Ovais was also responsible for putting together the Pakistan National Karting Championship.
 Omer Younas is currently racing in the Formula BMW Pacific and Adnan Sarwar races in Formula Rolon.
-In 2005, the A1 Team Pakistan was run by Adam Langley-Khan, Khan returned to Team Pakistan for the 2007/08 season and remains the Team Pakistan driver.
+In 2005, the A1 Team Pakistan was run by Adam Langley-Khan, Khan remained the Team Pakistan driver until 2008.
 He also drives in the Euroseries 3000.